jachiang/bitcoin/test/functional/test-wrapper.md

 * Manage regtest bitcoind subprocesses.
 * Access RPC interfaces of the underlying bitcoind instances.
-* Log events to functional the test logging utility.
+* Log events to the functional test logging utility.

 The `TestWrapper` can be useful in interactive environments where it is necessary to extend the object lifetime of the underlying `BitcoinTestFramework` between user inputs.
-Such environments include the Python3 command-line interpreter or [Jupyter](https://jupyter.org/) notebooks running a Python3 kernel,
+Such environments include the Python3 command line interpreter or [Jupyter](https://jupyter.org/) notebooks running a Python3 kernel.

 ## 1. Requirements